jrom876/swd_radio-/README.md

 There are also makefiles and shell scripts to compile and run it all with just a few keystrokes.

-I wrote this in my spare time over the last year.
+This is just a fun project I have been building in my spare time over the last year.

 I will add unit tests in the near future.

-It is EXPERIMENTAL (i.e. just for fun), and as such many parts of it are unfinished.
+It is EXPERIMENTAL (i.e. just for fun), and as such many parts are unfinished.

 BACKGROUND: